pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 I believe this would still be considered a *tool*, and we should not think about such tools outside of the context of their human designers and users.

 ---
 **Update April 2023**: After initially writing this post, I came to learn about transhumanism, [its roots in eugenics](https://en.wikipedia.org/wiki/Julian_Huxley), and [posthumanism](https://en.wikipedia.org/wiki/Posthumanism).
+These theories seek ways to improve the world by optimizing humanity.
-It was perhaps naive of me to suggest that an eventual convergence of homo sapiens and machines will be the result of random, ~undirected, natural evolution rather than an intentional goal being strived for by certain groups of people with ulterior motives.
-I came across Donna Haraway's Cyborg Theory, which offers an intersectional and feminist perspective on the convergence of homo sapiens and machines.
+I admit that it was naive of me to suggest that a gradual convergence of homo sapiens and digital tools could happen from random, ~undirected, natural evolution, as opposed to being intentionally engineered by certain groups of people with ulterior motives.
+I came across Donna Haraway's Cyborg Theory, which offers an intersectional and feminist framework to view such a convergence of homo sapiens and machines.
 I highly suggest reading the article [Transhumanism, Posthumanism, and the "Cyborg Identity"](https://dergipark.org.tr/en/download/article-file/1803280) for a summary of her manifesto in proper context.
 Here's an excerpt:
 ```
 The “cyborg” of Haraway is a genderless and raceless mode of being imagined to find a way
 towards equality by eliminating all sorts of problematic dualisms like that of self/other,